Logarithmic Gromov-Witten theory with expansions: Combinatorial semistable reduction

 If $\plC\to \Delta$ is a family of tropical curves over a cone complex $\Delta$, a family of tropical maps is a diagram of polyhedral complexes

 Let $e_p$ be a marked end of $\plC$.
 Let $\plC\to \Sigma$ be a tropical map with cone $\sigma_p$ containing $e_p$.

-\begin{definition} The \textbf{contact order of $p$}, denoted $c_p$, is the primitive integral vector on the ray in $\sigma_p$ parallel to the image of $ e_p$.
+\begin{definition} The \textbf{contact order of $p$}, denoted $c_p$, is the scalar multiple of the primitive integral vector on the ray in $\sigma_p$ parallel to the image of $ e_p$ by the slope along $e_p$.
 If $e_p$ is contracted, declare its contact order to be zero.
 The contact order takes values in $\Sigma(\mathbb N)$. \end{definition}